simonrek/Google-sheets-diff-compare/README.md

   a short educational summary to Column F. The notes are aimed at helping radiology residents understand key changes.
 - Uses the `diff-match-patch` library for accurate differencing.
-- Includes a simple sidebar UI for running the comparison with one click.
+- Modern sidebar UI with live status updates and a field to save your own Gemini API key for feedback generation.
 - Includes extensive logging for debugging and maintenance.
 - Formatted with Prettier for code consistency.